digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 read consistency required.
 If there is no need for consistency (eg. reading a historical contract - regardless of lifetime) then payload tables can be queried directly, without any consideration of offset.
-Another example could be a liveness metric query that calculates the number of transactions in the datastore over the past minute.
+Another example is a liveness metric query that calculates the number of transactions in the datastore over the past minute.
 Again, this could be entirely valid without consideration of the parallel-writing method.